 After the political thriller Ramaleela, Dileep is back with the historical satire movie Kammara Sambhavam, directed by debutant Rathish Ambat.

-Kammara Sambhavam begins with a team of producers approaching a hit filmmaker Pulikesi (Bobby Simha) to make a movie on Kammaran (Dileep).
+Kammara Sambhavam begins with a team of producers approaching filmmaker Pulikesi (Bobby Simha) to make a movie on Kammaran (Dileep).
 He is believed to be a member of Indian Liberation Party (ILP) formed during the 1940’s.

 Performances in Kammara Sambhavam